dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 ### 5.4.2. it()
 - Define a individual spec or test
 - The `it(string, function)` function defines an individual Test Spec, this contains one or more Test Expectations
+- The `it` block must have proper readable and meaningful statement as a Test Spec/description
 - With in `describe()`, we can `have one or more it() functions` - (group of related test/sepc)
 - Inside `it()` block `define test/code behavior` - expectation/assertion
 - e.g.